writing-resources/awesome-scientific-writing/.github/pull_request_template.md

 <details>
   <summary>Short pitch</summary>

 Describe why this change is made.
 Alternatively, refer to existing issues if any.
+You could try to answer:

+* Why do / don't you find this tool awesome?
+* How do you use this tool in your workflow?
+* What advantages / disadvantages does it have compared to {another tool}?

 </details>